 The singer continued, running his hands through her hair again as he elaborated, “You had a million pig tails all over your head.
 Every damn barrette in the house.
 You must have felt like a total idiot.
 But, you went out in public like that and thought nothing of it.”

 Ari remembered: Rob had stopped by on the spur of the moment, and Mick, Nikki, and everyone else decided to go out for pizza.
 Mandy had just finished the masterpiece hair do; painstakingly, as Russ had noted, putting every accessory possible in her hair.
 She remembered the smirk on Rob’s face as he had commented, “Nice, Air!”

 When she’d gotten up to join them to head out the door, Mick had turned around and said, “Uh…don’t you want to…uh…take those out?”
 The expression on Mandy’s face.
 She had just taken hold of Ari’s hand, wanting to ride with her in the back seat, and was gazing up at her expectantly.
 Arielle had smiled back, then declared, “Absolutely not!
 I want to show off my beautiful hair do!”

 Everyone had shaken their heads, and they’d continued out the door to the pizza place.
 Nothing more had been said.
 Of course, she got strange looks from other customers, but Arielle hadn’t cared.
 She was used to doing goofy things like that and it didn’t bother her in the least.

 He was cut off, though, by Arielle, who had finally snapped out of her daze.
-Overcome, she threw her arms around him and kissed him.
+Overcome, she threw her arms around his neck and kissed him.